SV592/repo_pipeline/README.md

         -   Enter `github_data` as the "Database" name and click "Save".

-3.  **Configure `.env` for Database Connection:** Add the following lines to your `.env` file, adjusting values if your PostgreSQL setup is different (e.g., different user, password, or host):
+3.  **Configure `.env` for Database Connection:** Add the following lines to your `.env` file, adjusting values if your PostgreSQL setup is different:

     Code snippet